Blogs

 wave

-Liam Lawson's Tumultuous F1 Debut: Red Bull's Setup Blunder?
+Liam Lawson's Rough F1 Debut: Red Bull's Gamble Backfires?

-Brundle and others were critical of Red Bull's setup choices, suggesting the team's strategy may have ultimately contributed to Lawson’s early exit.
-Lawson himself acknowledged a "terrible weekend," citing a lack of speed and issues with the front tires.
-However, he also dismissed overly critical expectations, stating that it's "just stupid" to expect a rookie to immediately outperform a four-time world champion like Max Verstappen.
+Brundle and others weren't shy about criticizing Red Bull's setup choices.
+They basically suggested the team's strategy played a big part in Lawson's early exit.
+Liam himself called it a "terrible weekend," mentioning the lack of speed and some issues with the front tires.
+But he also pushed back against unrealistic expectations.
+He said it's "just stupid" to expect a rookie to immediately outshine a four-time world champion like Max Verstappen.
+Fair point, right?

 FAQ